MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 <a name="depend"></a>
 ## Install Dependencies

-Before you can install DeployR, you must manually install and configure the following dependencies.
+Before you can install DeployR, you must manually install and configure the following dependencies:

 | Dependency                                                                                      | DeployR Server                                                                      | DeployR Grid Node                                                                   |
 |-------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|